 - Invests as much as possible while maintaining fiscal solvency.

-- Provides additional opportunities for collaboration between the school district and union.
+- It provides additional opportunities for collaboration between the school district and the union.

 Schools to Open on Wednesday Morning